AlexKlein/Courses/readme.md

 3.1.2.
 PostgreSQL;
 3.2.
 Create a connection based on the type;
 3.3.
 Create heterogeneous connections, select and merge data from them.
+3.4.
+Create ETL process.
+3.4.1.
+From JSON to CSV.
 ```